Planning to visit Florence with kids?

 When in Florence, seeing the Duomo is a must.
 It’s kind of hard not to see the Duomo though.
 This prominent, stunning building is hard to miss when driving or walking through Florence.

 When I saw the Duomo for the first time, it absolutely took my breath away….. it’s massive in size, it’s beautiful!
-There are just no words to describe how unique and spectatular this building is
+There are just no words to describe how unique and spectacular this building is.

 One of the most popular things to do in Florence is the climb to the top of the Duomo.
 But you might be asking yourself…..